What Is the Sombrero Galaxy? And Why Is It So Majestic?

 First, we learned some basic information about the Sombrero Galaxy.
 As it was formed around 11 billion years ago, the Sombrero Galaxy is home to about 100 billion stars.
 The oldest, brightest, and most gigantic of those stars lie near the centre and form the galaxy’s famous white bulge.
 On the other hand, the rest of the stars reside almost horizontally in what looks like a symmetrical disk.

-Then, we moved on to the Hubble Space Telescope and how it only provided the first clear pictures of the Sombrero Galaxy in 2003, despite its discovery in the late 18th century.
+Last but not least, we moved on to the Hubble Space Telescope and understood how it provided the first clear pictures of the Sombrero Galaxy in 2003, despite its discovery in the late 18th century.

 We hope you found today’s astronomy lesson interesting, as much as we loved writing it for you.
 Tell us in the comments what precisely you loved the most about the Sombrero Galaxy and whether or not you know about other different galaxies.